nfrechette/acl-ue4-plugin/Docs/README.md

 Starting with UE 4.25, the engine natively supports an animation compression codec interface suitable for plugins.
 This allows the *ACL Plugin v1.0.0* (and up) to function as-is with no custom engine changes straight from the Unreal Marketplace or from GitHub.
 Here are the necessary steps in order to use the plugin directly from GitHub:

 *  Clone the *develop* branch and its sub-modules with: `git clone --recurse-submodules https://github.com/nfrechette/acl-ue4-plugin.git`
-*  Grab the `ACLPlugin` directory located here: [acl-ue4-plugin/ACLPlugin](../ACLPlugin) and copy it under `UE4 Root\Engine\Plugins` or in the plugin directory of your project.
+*  Grab the `ACLPlugin` directory located here: [acl-ue4-plugin/ACLPlugin](../ACLPlugin) and copy it under `UE Root\Engine\Plugins` or in the plugin directory of your project.
-*  Update the UE4 solution with the `GenerateProjectFiles.bat` or the equivalent file for your OS.
+*  Update the UE solution with the `GenerateProjectFiles.bat` or the equivalent file for your OS.
 The ACL plugin contains code that needs to be built for the editor and the runtime.
 *  Open and build the editor.

 Once you start the editor, you should see the ACL Plugin in the plugin list under `Edit -> Plugins` in the top menu bar.
 Make sure it is enabled for your project and reload the editor if needed.

 *See [here](pre_4_25_integration.md) for further instructions when integrating the ACL Plugin in UE 4.24 and earlier.*

-### How to use animation compression codecs in UE4
+### How to use animation compression codecs in UE

 Compression codecs are data driven much like other assets in the engine.
 Animation sequences reference a `Bone Compression Settings` asset that can be created in the content browser by right-clicking and selecting it under the `Animation` category.
 A compression settings asset is responsible for referencing a list of codecs to try when compression is requested.
 Each codec is tried in parallel and the best one is selected by the same heuristic that the old `Automatic Compression` relied on (in UE 4.24 and earlier).
 The list of codecs that `Automatic Compression` used to reference can now be found in the default compression settings asset located under `Engine Content/Animation` (note that you will need enable the `Show Engine Content` option in the `View Options` to see it).
 It contains the same codecs that UE 4.24 and earlier used.